 This doesn't mean "never abstract" or "never use POM".
 It means, consider the tradeoffs.

-Repay technical debt when it matters
+Repay technical debt when it hurts

 Some companies reserve a 20% (or higher) "technical debt" margin for all types of technical tasks outside of feature delivery.
 The argument against this goes that people will then just look for things to do, things that aren't necessarily more valuable than backlog items delivering on the business vision.
 An efficient way of working would be to do only the most important thing right now.